pshriwise/obsidian_work_vault/Projection Plots.md

 ###### `advance_to_boundary_from_void`

 Here, we search for the minimum distance to intersection with any cell in the root universe. (_This is a little dicey because we're typically expecting that ray traces occur from inside a cell, so some of the logic may not be correct.
 I saw this in the "ray tracing in one weekend" renderer_).
+If the minimum distance is huge, it's assumed we didn't hit a surface and this is indicated by returning a surface value of `-1`.
+If a hit is found, the particle is advanced up to the surface plus a FP epsilon (_presumably to make the `find_cell` operation easier in the next step).

+Back to the track intersection loop....

+The `intersection_found` loop continues until an intersection is not found (_either in the first step b/c we miss the model entirely or after moving through the whole model).